clcoffey/innershift.github.io/content/english/blog/25-10-21-Persona.md

 But what if that version isn’t really you?
 What if your “success mask” is quietly draining your life force?

-This week, let’s explore how the persona we wear can create burnout, and how to gently reconnect with your authentic self.
+This week, let’s explore how the persona we wear can create burnout (often fueled by [societal expectations](/blog/herd-morality/)), and how to gently reconnect with your authentic self.

 ---